phalcon/documentation/docs/tutorial-vokuro.md

 }
 ```

 The `beforeValidationOnCreate` will fire every time we have a new record (`Create`), before any validations occur.
-We check if we have a defined password and if not, we will generate a random string, then hash that string using [Phalcon\Encryption\Security][encryption-security] and storing it in the `password` property.
+We check if we have a defined password and if not, we will generate a random string, then hash that string using [Phalcon\Encryption\Security][encryption-security] and store it in the `password` property.
 We also set the flag to change the password.

 If the password is not empty, we just set the `mustChangePassword` field to `N`.
-Finally, we set some defaults on whether the user is `active`, `suspended` or `banned`.
-This ensures that our record is ready before it is inserted in the database.
+Finally, we set some defaults on whether the user is `active`, `suspended`, or `banned`.
+This ensures that our record is ready before it is inserted into the database.

 ```php
 <?php